Are Bonds or Dividend Stocks the Better Income Strategy For Retirement?

 Bonds are generally considered the “steady paycheck” of your portfolio.
 They pay legally-obligated interest on a schedule and give your principal back at maturity.
 They’re ideal for covering short- to mid-term spending needs and reducing portfolio volatility.

-However, their interest payments are typically fixed, which means inflation steadily eats into their real value (purchasing power) over time (unless you buy inflation-protected bonds such as TIPS (Treasury Inflation Protected Securities)).
+However, their interest payments are typically fixed, which means inflation steadily eats into their real value (purchasing power risk) over time (unless you buy inflation-protected bonds such as TIPS (Treasury Inflation Protected Securities)).

 Dividend Stocks: More Growth, More Risk